RajV95/text-clustering/README.md

 # **Text Clustering Assignment**

 This project implements a text clustering algorithm to group similar sentences based on various topics.
-The dataset contains 118,723 unique descriptions, and the goal is to cluster these descriptions into meaningful groups using machine learning techniques.
+The dataset contains 118,723 unique descriptions and the goal is to cluster these descriptions into meaningful groups using machine learning techniques.
+Due to Rescource Limitations, the dataset used in the implementation in brought down to 30,000

 ## **1. Dataset**